zmalosh/zmalosh.github.io/index.md

 + Impact of playing time - players with more playing time/appearances may better represent league strength.
 The skills of highly-used players better represent the quality of the league they are playing in.
 + Impact of age
   + Players may tend to be closer to home at the start and end of their careers
-  + Some leagues target sunsetting players
+  + Some leagues may target sunsetting players (Süper Lig, MLS)
+  + FIFA regulations regarding targeting of young talent may impact targeted distance